-Shiso has a kind of cinnamon scent, and is used in Japanese cuisine for flavouring fish and bean curd.
-It is also widely used in pickled ginger served alongside sushi (it gives the ginger the lovely bright pink colour!).
+Shiso has a kind of cinnamon scent and is used in Japanese cuisine for flavoring fish and bean curd.
+It is also widely used in pickled ginger served alongside sushi (red shiso gives the ginger the lovely bright pink color!).

-Ginger is a tropical perennial culinary herb grown for its spicy rhizomes.
+Ginger (Zingiber officinale) is a tropical perennial culinary herb grown for its spicy rhizomes.
 This is different from the “Wild Ginger” plant (genus Asarum) grown in temperate gardens.
-Tropical Ginger is an understory plant which grows well in light shade.
-The plant is used to the filtered light of the forest floor.
-Ginger can be grown directly from store-bought rhizome roots or purchased specifically for planting.
+Tropical Ginger is an understory plant that grows well in light shade.
+The plant is accustomed to the filtered light of the forest floor.
+Ginger can sometimes be grown directly from store-bought rhizome roots or purchased specifically for planting.

 Ginger is widely used in cooking.
 It can be used fresh, pickled, or dried as a powder.
-Ginger is also widely used in teas and medicinal tonics.
+Lemon ginger tea can also be quite delicious with a bit of honey!

-Sweet fennel is used most commonly in salads, in sauce (especially for fish), and as a herbal tea.
-The shoots and flowers have a sweet licorice-like taste that adds welcome flavour to otherwise mild dishes.
+Sweet fennel is used most commonly in salads, in sauce (especially for fish), and as a tea.
+The shoots and flowers have a sweet licorice-like taste that adds a welcome flavor to otherwise mild dishes.

-Salad Burnet is used to add flavour to sauces and salads.
-It has a mild yet interesting flavour – a little bit tart, kind of cucumber-like, and almost a bit spicy.
+Salad Burnet is used to add flavor to sauces and salads.
+It has a mild yet interesting taste – a little bit tart, kind of cucumber-like, and almost a bit spicy.
 While this herb is not common in current herb gardens, it will likely be included in the upcoming trend of growing unusual herbs in our gardens.

 Purple Dead Nettle is a perennial ornamental herb with lightly-striped green leaves and lovely light-purple flowers.
 As a mint relative, this plant is aggressive enough to survive and thrive in shady conditions.

-Dead nettle is most commonly used as a groundcover in shade gardens.
+Dead nettle is most commonly used as a ground cover in shade gardens.
 Cultivars are available with white flowers, pink flowers, and variegated leaves.
-Dead nettle was used historically as a medicinal herb.

 Horseradish is a large perennial culinary herb.
 While it grows best in full sun, horseradish is incredibly hardy and will survive shady conditions with a bit of ambient light and enough water.
 Horseradish grown in shade is best established from the division of an existing healthy plant (as opposed to from seed).

-Horseradish is eaten mostly as condiment.
-It has a very strong spicy flavour.
-It is sometimes used alongside mustard, and is also a popular side for beef dishes (think beef dip, roast beef with yorkshires, et cetera).
+Horseradish is eaten mostly as a condiment.
+It has a very strong spicy flavor.
+It is sometimes used alongside mustard and is also a popular side for beef dishes (think beef dip, roast beef with Yorkshires, et cetera).
 Horseradish is also a main component of imitation wasabi paste served alongside sushi.

-Sweet violet is a perennial flowering herbal plant.
-These hardy plants are the herbal equivalent of the easy-care pansy, and can be grown in sun or shade.
+Sweet violet is a perennial flowering herbaceous plant.
+These hardy plants are the herb garden’s equivalent of easy-care pansies and can be grown in the sun or shade.
 Our patch of sweet violets grows happily under the weeping willow tree, where they have happily out-competed the less-than-happy turf grass.

 Sweet violets are most commonly grown for their fragrant purple flowers, which appear in early spring.
-The flowers are most often enjoyed in place, but are also sometimes used in salads, desserts, and herbal teas.
+The flowers are most often enjoyed in place but are also sometimes used in salads, desserts, and teas.